moomoofarm1/psyAITools/README.md

 This package tries to build AI methods from the machine learning based brain function models (Domigos, 2012;Doya, 2000) and manifold distribution law (Lei et al., 2020).
+It plans to contain both object-oriented APIs and functional APIs.
+But this package is still under development.

 <b>References</b>
 - Domingos, P. (2012).
 A few useful things to know about machine learning.
 Communications of the ACM, 55(10), 78-87.